 - Taste of the Wild – Rocky Mountain Feline

 As for wet food, we use high quality different brands we switch every day.
-These brands are GranataPet, Cosma, and Leonardo.
+These brands are Cosma Nature, Cosma Asia, Almo Nature Natural, Porta21, Miamor Feline Filets Naturelle, as well as GranataPet and Wild Freedom.
 We try getting all different tastes and switch them around so that the same taste doesn’t come too often.
-We give them some wet food in the morning and some in the afternoon.
+We give them wet food in the morning.

 We have found out that having a water fountain is a must!
 It makes them drink a lot which is really important having them on dry food.
-After trying different fountains, there is only one I would dare to suggest, available at ZooPlus too: Catit Design Fresh & Clear (2 or 3 liters, depending on number of cats).
+After trying different fountains, there is only one I would dare to suggest, available at ZooPlus too: Catit Design Fresh & Clear (3 liters is much much better than the smaller one).
 It is extremely easy to use, just adding fresh water to it and changing a filter every 4-6 weeks.
-Also it is not as loud and cats don’t tend to spill the water out of it.
+Also it is not loud at all and cats don’t tend to spill the water out of it.

 We use closed litter trays, usually having one XL in size per two cats.
 After trying many different brands of the litter, we have decided how EverClean Multiple Cat works the best.
 It is not the cheapest one on the market, cannot be ordered through Zooplus, but it is very economical and we stick to it.
 We mark the tray with 5cm and 7cm lines, fill up to 7cm and add more when it drops to 5cm line.
 This litter is extremely easy to clean and works very well in removing any kind of odors.
 Changing the entire litter and cleaning the trays happens only every three months or so, unless it gets unusually dirty (softer stool or any other reason).